 Measures to minimize trauma to, and bacterial contamination of, veins remain the best means to prevent venous thrombosis.
 Extreme care should be taken when placing catheters or giving IV injections.
 The effectiveness of antiplatelet therapy (aspirin, 100 mg/kg, sid), anticoagulant therapy (unfractionated heparin, 40–80 IU/kg, SC, bid-tid), and low-molecular-weight heparin to facilitate intrinsic thrombus resolution is unknown, but should at least prevent further thrombus formation.

 In horses, aneurysms due to Strongylus vulgaris rarely rupture; the chief concern is thromboembolism of intestinal vasculature with subsequent colic.
 Generally, the arterial wall is sufficiently involved that thrombus removal is impractical.
 Antibacterial treatment and anthelmintics to kill the migrating larvae are of considerable value.
-The most rational approach to cranial mesenteric and aortic-iliac thrombosis in horses is prevention and control of strongylosis (see Gastrointestinal Parasites of Horses: Large Strongyles in Horses).
+The most rational approach to cranial mesenteric and aortic-iliac thrombosis in horses is prevention and control of strongylosis (see Large Strongyles in Horses).